 Photo by Dmitry Artyukhov

 It seems like there's a place for everyone here.
-Whether you're into sipping a beer watching the sunset or trying to catch a punk show at a local venue, there's so much going on.
+Whether you're sipping a beer watching the sunset or trying to catch a punk show at a local venue.
 A pretty special place that's worth checking out is ΦΙΞ in art, which is set in an old abandoned beer factory on the outskirts of the city.
 It's made up of 3 different live music venues and a theater where they hold dance classes and other events.
 It may look sketchy at first but trust me the shows are insane fun and you won't have a better night out.

 For a full list of my favorite bars and clubs click here